 4. Thou Shalt Get the Right Accessories

 You’ll need more than just the right wok to ensure that you’re getting the best food out of your investment.
 Make sure that you have a brush for scrubbing your kit, a slotted spoon, a scoop, and a label.
 A wok spatula that comes with a long handle will be particularly useful when stir-frying.
-Additionally, a Chinese ladle is great for when you need to scoop up oil, water and stock when you’re creating a delicious recipe.
+Additionally, a Chinese ladle is great for when you need to scoop up oil, water, and stock when you’re creating a delicious recipe.
 A bamboo brush will allow you to clean your kit in between meals when the surface is still hot.

 5. Thou Shalt Experiment with New Recipes

 The stir fry is a staple of wok cooking, but it’s far from the only meal that you can make with this kind of pan.
 You can use your wok for virtually anything, including steaming and boiling foods.
 If you decide to deep fry in a wok, you can even reduce the amount of oil that you need to use.
-The options are potentially endless as long as you’re willing to experiment with new ideas and flavours.
+The options are potentially endless as long as you’re willing to experiment with new ideas and flavors.
 One great option is to use your wok as a smoker.
 Simply cover the base with layers of foil, then add some tea leaves, flour, and sugar into the mix.
 Heat everything until the sugar burns, then place the food on a rack to start smoking it.

 6. Thou Shalt Crank up the Heat